 Is Breast Augmentation For You?

+A breast augmentation could be right for you if you are unhappy with the size, shape, or symmetry of your breasts.
+You can also benefit from a breast augmentation if you experience sagging breasts due to age, pregnancy, or dramatic weight loss, although in these cases, mastopexy (breast lift) might also be indicated.
 During the initial consultation, it is important for your doctor to have the thorough knowledge of your medical history especially any history of breast disease, symptoms related to the breasts such as pain, lumps, nipple discharge, etc. and any significant family history of breast cancer.
 If in the appropriate age group, your surgeon might also recommend that you have a mammogram prior to your surgery.
 History of smoking, which might affect healing, or taking medications that might influence your blood clotting is also important issues to consider when planning surgery.
 In deciding which size breast implants to use, your surgeon will need information from you as to which look you are trying to achieve.
 Every woman is of a different body shape and size and has different desires and expectations.
 There are certain guidelines and techniques that can be utilized to help the surgeon and you arrive at an implant size that is right for you.

 Understanding The Surgery